Our step-by-step guide below will provide you with tips for buying your next car and how to get the best value for your money.

 You’ve decided to buy a car.
 But, what now?
 Well, the first thing to consider is figuring out a budget and then deciding which models are affordable within this.

 Your budget is the total amount of money you’re willing to spend on a car.
 If your budget is relatively low, it could be beneficial to consider buying a second-hand or demonstrator model.
 If your budget is higher, then you can be more flexible with what you want out of your car.
 Remember to factor in registration costs, car insurance, and other upfront costs associated with buying a car.

 If you don’t have enough money to buy a car outright, you might want to consider applying for a car loan.
 These loans can be used to buy either a new or second-hand car.
 Before you apply, research the loan terms on offer and decide whether a fixed or variable interest rate suits your financial situation better.

 Before offering a price on a car, you should make sure your financing has pre-approval from the lender.
 This will ensure you avoid a delay in securing the car you want.
-Use our car loan calculator to estimate your loan repayments.

 Your budget will determine your financial flexibility when choosing a car model.
 If you have a high budget, you may want to look at luxury brands like Mercedes Benz and Porsche.
 These models generally have a higher level of comfort and safety along with the latest technology.

 A lower budget will mean looking at cheaper yet reliable brands, like Mazda and Toyota.
 While these cars won’t have the same level of sleekness as luxury brands, they are much cheaper with fuel efficiency and will safely get you from A to B.

 Once you’ve decided on a budget, you should figure out if you want a new car or are happy with a second-hand model.
 Choosing a second-hand car can save you thousands of dollars, and you might be able to find a more luxurious model at a cheaper price.